 Conduct vulnerability analysis of hazards related to climate change including, but not limited to, sea level rise, flooding, saltwater intrusion, heat, extreme weather 129.
 Provide a brief description of the work you are advancing related to Adaptation Action #2.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
 130. Is equity being embedded into Adaptation Action #2?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.

-Consider all properties, people, and communities equally in the Vulnerability Analysis or Assessment.
-The methodology should not prioritize or focus on areas with higher taxable value If study scope includes proposing adaptation strategies, those strategies considered should be prioritized based on potential to reduce risk to human life and other key indicators based on community members' experiences.
+- Consider all properties, people, and communities equally in the Vulnerability Analysis or Assessment.
+The methodology should not prioritize or focus on areas with higher taxable value - If study scope includes proposing adaptation strategies, those strategies considered should be prioritized based on potential to reduce risk to human life and other key indicators based on community members' experiences.
 Include opportunities for meaningful community input as part of the vulnerability analysis process.
-Use community feedback and information based on stakeholder experiences in the data analysis Incorporate community feedback via asset-mapping exercises, seek assistance with prioritizing/ weighing criteria for the vulnerability assessment, ground-truth the findings of the analysis, etc. • Include a social vulnerability assessment as part of the overall vulnerability assessment.
-At minimum, Federal SOVI or SVI maps can be used, but ideally the assessment should be rooted in the community itself Depending on the type of project, the following social factors may be relevant to include in your analysis: redlining, lowand moderate-income populations, energy burden, rent/cost of living burden, language spoken at home, vehicles per household, elderly residents, average year built of housing, and tree canopy, among others organizations which will help communicate with populations frequently unengaged by government
+Use community feedback and information based on stakeholder experiences in the data analysis - Incorporate community feedback via asset-mapping exercises, seek assistance with prioritizing/ weighing criteria for the vulnerability assessment, ground-truth the findings of the analysis, etc. - Include a social vulnerability assessment as part of the overall vulnerability assessment.
+At minimum, Federal SOVI or SVI maps can be used, but ideally the assessment should be rooted in the community itself - Depending on the type of project, the following social factors may be relevant to include in your analysis: redlining, low-

+zepenangen and type of project, and remaining decidal radiation may be remained in your antalysis reasoning, ion and moderate-income populations, energy burden, rent/cost of living burden, language spoken at home, vehicles per household, elderly residents, average year built of housing, and tree canopy, among others • Include an assessment of organizations in the community that may help advance the municipality's adaptive capacity, or organizations which will help communicate with populations frequently unengaged by government 0) Yes) No